ultralytics/ultralytics/docs/modes/predict.md

         ```

     === "glob"
-        Example inference code to run inference on all images and videos matching a glob expression with '*' characters.
+        Example inference code to run inference on all images and videos matching a glob expression with `*` characters.
         ```python
         from ultralytics import YOLO

         # Load a model
-        model = YOLO("yolov8n.pt")  # pretrained YOLOv8n model
+        model = YOLO('yolov8n.pt')  # pretrained YOLOv8n model

-        # Define a glob search of a directory for matching paths, i.e. all JPG files in a directory
+        # Define a glob search for all JPG files in a directory
         source = 'path/to/dir/*.jpg'

+        # OR define a glob search for all JPG files in a directory recursively (including subdirectories)
+        source = 'path/to/dir/**/*.jpg'

         # Run inference on the source
         results = model(source, stream=True)  # generator of Results objects